LennyN95/sweetprojects/README.md

 * Set project name
 * Settings are saved in project-folder
 * Works well with pinned-tabs package
+* **NEW**: Third-party packages can use the sweetprojects api to offer project dependent settings

 ## Planned features

 * Categories
 * Search functionality
-* API for third party packages
 * Support for multiple paths

 ## Open Sweet Project Pane